jmjrawlings/MiniZinc.Net/README.md

 Create, parse and solve [MiniZinc](https://www.minizinc.org/) constraint models from C# and F#.

+> *PLEASE NOTE*
-> This is unfinished.
-I've only made it public the parser is pretty good and
+> This is very much a work in progress.
+I'm only making it public at this point because the parser is pretty good and I'm
-> others might benefit from it.
+> sure others can benefit from it.

 ## Immediate Goals